• Skip to primary navigation

 Advertisement

-Below, we look into the research and consult with Dr. Delgado about what traits and markers can help you discover your cat’s breed—and why this information can be important.
+Below, we examine the research and consult with Dr. Delgado about what traits and markers can help you discover your cat’s breed, as well as why this information can be important.

 When it comes to size, medium cats (with a healthy weight of between four to seven kilograms) are the most common.
 However, small breeds (under four kilograms) or large breeds (over seven kilograms) exist, too—albeit less common.